rascaraficci/dojot-sense-hat/README.md

 ![Raspberry Pi data received by dojot](images/dojot-raspberry-pi-device-details.png)

-You can actuate writing a processing flow in dojot as illustrated bellow.
+You can actuate writing a processing flow as illustrated bellow.

 ![dojot flow for actuation](images/dojot-raspberry-pi-actuation1.jpg)